atikhassandev/todo-api/README.md

 ## Introduction

-The Laravel Task Management API is designed to facilitate the management of tasks with features like creating, updating, and filtering tasks.
+The Todo API is designed to facilitate the management of tasks with features like creating, updating, and filtering tasks.
 It includes image upload functionality and consistent API responses.

 ## Features